jusotoTEC/fast_moore_penrose_inverse/README.md

-# MATLAB Code from Numerical Experiments in Paper *"A fast method to estimate the Moore-Penrose inverse for well-determined numerical rank matrices based on the Tikhonov regularization"*
+# MATLAB Code for Numerical Experiments in the Paper *"A fast method to estimate the Moore-Penrose inverse for well-determined numerical rank matrices based on the Tikhonov regularization"*

 ## Author